cargo-lambda/cargo-lambda/docs/commands/deploy.md

   http-lambda
 ```

-The flag `--env-var` allows you to pass several variables in the command like with the format `KEY=VALUE`.
+The flag `--env-var` allows you to pass several variables in the command line with the format `KEY=VALUE`.
 This flag overrides the previous one, and cannot be combined.

 ```
 cargo lambda deploy \